 Taking care of your baby's skin is the first step to managing infant eczema, especially when the condition is mild.
 Try:

-- Moisturizers.
-A good moisturizer, fragrance-free cream, or ointment such as petroleum jelly, when used daily, will help your baby's skin retain its natural moisture.
+Moisturizers.
+A moisturizer containing ceramides is the best option for treatment.
+These are available over-the-counter, as well as by prescription.
+Otherwise, a good moisturizer, fragrance-free cream, or ointment such as petroleum jelly, when used daily, will help your baby's skin retain its natural moisture.
 Apply immediately after a bath.